dovecot/documentation/source/settings/core.rst

         * :dovecot_core:ref:`language_filter_stopwords_dir`

-     See :ref:`fts_languages` for list of stopword files that are currently distributed with Dovecot.
+     See :ref:`language` for list of stopword files that are currently distributed with Dovecot.

      More languages can be obtained from